-Yet many businesses don’t have an emergency policy in place.
-Whether your region is prone to hurricanes, floods, tornadoes, wildfires or earthquakes, there are several steps you can take to prepare and protect your business in the event of an emergency:
+Whether your region is prone to hurricanes, floods, tornadoes, wildfires, or earthquakes, there are several steps you can take to prepare and protect your business in the event of an emergency:

-The best way to identify your business’ weaknesses is to assess them.
-Conduct a risk assessment to see identify any potential hazards and what could happen in the event of each hazard.
-Once you’ve identified your risks, analyze the possible ramifications a hazard would have on your business using a business impact analysis (BIA).
+The best way to identify your business’s weaknesses is to assess them.
+Conduct a risk assessment to identify any potential hazards and what could happen in the event of each hazard.
+Once you’ve identified your risks, analyze the possible ramifications a hazard could have on your business using a business impact analysis (BIA).

 There are several different plans your business may want to develop: